 - Tomas Diaz, Christine Julien.
 "Demo Abstract: MoodChat: Using Context-Awareness to Connect Likeminded Co-Located Individuals," IEEE International Conference on Pervasive Computing and Communications.
 2015.

 - Samuel (Sungmin) Cho, Christine Julien.
-"Efficient Decentralized Context Sharing via Smart Aggregation," International Conference on Mobile Ad -Hoc and Sensor Systems.
+"Efficient Decentralized Context Sharing via Smart Aggregation," International Conference on Mobile Ad -Hoc and Sensor Systems (MASS).
 2014.

 - Michael Xing, Christine Julien.
 "Trust-Based, Privacy-Preserving Context Aggregation and Sharing in Mobile Ubiquitous Computing," International Conference on Mobile and Ubiquitous Computing.
 2013.

 - Evan Grim, Chien-Liang Fok, Christine Julien.
 "Grapevine: Efficient Situational Awareness in Pervasive Computing Environments," Pervasive Computing and Communications Workshops (PERCOM Workshops), 2012 IEEE International Conference on.
 2012.

 - Evan Grim, Christine Julien.
 "Spitty Bifs are Spiffy Bits: Interest-based context dissemination using spatiotemporal bloom filters," Mobiquitous.
 2012.